jina-ai/docs/chapters/my_first_jina_app.md

 ## 🏃 Run the app

-In section you will index and search through your data
+In section you will index and search through your data.

 ### Index Flow